perxpective/Cybersecurity-Therapy/SMW/Theory/SMW Lecture 3 - Account Manager and Managing Resource Access.md

 		- MMC snap-in

 ### Disabling, Enabling, and Renaming Accounts
-- When user takes a leave of absence, you have the
+- When user takes a leave of absence, you have the option to disable their account
+- Organisations might also have the practice of disabling accounts when someone leaves and enabling the account of the person's replacement

+### Move an Account
+- When an employee moves from one department to another
+	- Might need to move that person's account from one container to another

+### Resetting a Password